wilfredinni/pysheetComments/2019/March/python_comprehensions/python-comprehensions.md

 ## Conclusion

-Every time we learn something new there is this natural behavior that urges us to use it right away.
-When that happens (because it happens a lot in this field) we have to stop for a moment and think...
-Is really ok to change this big, nested and already messy looking *for loop* to a comprehension?
-Probably not, because you know:
+I don't know about you, but every time I learn something new there is this urge to use it right away.
+When that happens (because it happens a lot in this field), I force myself to stop and think for a moment.
+And in this case, is it really ok to change this big, nested and already messy looking *for loop* to a comprehension?
+Probably not, because, you know:

 > Readability counts (import this).